 According to Social Media Today, 94% of internet marketers using influencer marketing say that it generates about 11 times more return on investment than traditional ads.
-That is because only 33% of consumers trust paid media ads with a whopping 90% trusting peer recommendations.
-Though this form of digital promotion is high performing, brands have to be careful not to fall for fake social media celebrities who bring little to no value to their businesses.
+That is because only 33% of consumers trust paid media ads, with a whopping 90% trusting peer recommendations.
+Though this form of high-performing digital promotion, brands must be careful not to fall for fake social media celebrities who bring little to no value to their businesses.

 2018 saw a soaring number of brands investing in digital influencers.
 Majority of these businesses spent from $25,000 up to $100, 000 on influencer marketing alone.
 And this momentum is not about to slow down in 2019 – Andrew Ortiz, marketing specialist at Skillroads

 Check out some great hacks that will help you avoid a myriad of challenges and get you better ROI from this hot trend.